Relationship Patterns, People Pleasing & Boundaries

 -

-Fear of abandonment or rejection.
+Fear of rejection, abandonment, or conflict

 -